Protect Your Home From Extreme Temperatures With an Automated Thermostat

 contribute to property damage.
 A sudden cold spell causes pipes to freeze and potentially burst, which is an expensive and destructive hazard.
 Likewise, an unexpected heat wave is dangerous to pets left inside your home while you are at work or away on vacation.
 Use a home automation system that includes an automated thermostat to help protect your home from extreme temperatures and keep your loved ones and belongings safe.

 Automated or smart thermostats protect your home from extreme temperatures by constantly monitoring both the indoor and outdoor temperatures.
 When temperatures change quickly, the thermostat adjusts as well, making your home colder or warmer as necessary.
-If there are people or pets at home, the automated thermostat adjusts the temperature to a comfortable level.
+If there are people or pets at home, the device will adjust the temperature to a comfortable level.
 If the home is empty, the thermostat helps save energy by only adjusting to the temperature necessary to prevent structural damage to the home.

 If you do not consider temperature changes an emergency, it is important to understand the true hazards of dramatic shifts in temperature.
 When homes get too cold, pipes freeze and burst, and windows crack.
 This type of damage begins when the outdoor temperature drops below freezing.
 Similarly, heat becomes a health hazard when the temperature reaches above 90 degrees Fahrenheit.
 When homes get too hot, inhabitants, especially pets, can develop heat-related illnesses such as heat exhaustion.
 These dangers make owning an automated thermostat an important part of emergency preparedness.

 Automated thermostats monitor and adjust your home’s temperature even when you are away.
 This is a great benefit for vacationers as well as "snowbirds" who leave their home every winter for warmer temperatures.
 With ADT's smart thermostat, you continue to receive notifications if there are dramatic shifts in temperature, but you also have the peace of mind that comes with knowing your thermostat has taken care of the extreme temperatures for you.